-House crickets will also set their sights on fabrics and other materials in your home.
+House crickets will feast in the food you have in your pantry and cupboard.
+They are not picky.
+House crickets will invade your pet’s food, food boxes, garbage cans, fruit bowls, and vegetables.
+These insects will also set their sights on fabrics and other materials in your home.
 House crickets like wools, cottons, silk, and leather clothing and materials.
-The more stains the better.
+And the more stains there are, the better.
 You can tell a house cricket has been feeding on your clothing and furnishings because the spots will be unraveled where the cricket has been picking at loose fabric.

 You are the first line of defense against a house cricket invasion.
 Here are a few tips to keep these chirping insects out of your home:

-- Ventilate your home to remove moisture.
+Ventilate your home to remove moisture.

-- Close food and store pet kibble in an airtight container.
+Close food and store pet kibble in an airtight container.

-- Vacuum and mop often.
+Vacuum and mop often your floors often.

-- Seal cracks, crevices and holes around the home.
+Seal cracks, crevices and holes around the home.

-- Remove garbage from your home.
+Remove garbage from your home.